cordata/training/source/sections/self-study-and-quiz/key-contacts.md

 > All training related concerns should be communicated either to the Chief Privacy Officer or your manager.

-You receive some questions about the Catalyze BAA from one of our customers.
+You receive some questions about the Cordata BAA from one of our customers.
 You should reach out to:

 - [x] `Chief Privacy Officer`
 - [ ] `Chief Product Officer`